UK parliament MP letter template My Mummy Teacher

 Examples for alternative text you can use for paragraph 2

-- As a teacher with 11 years of experience in the classroom, I have seen firsthand the benefits of play-based learning for children's cognitive, social, and emotional development.
-I am confident that this approach is not only effective but also essential for young children's learning and well-being.
+As a teacher with 11 years of experience in the classroom, I have seen firsthand the benefits of play-based learning for children's cognitive, social, and emotional development.
+This approach is not only effective but also essential for young children's learning and well-being.
 By signing this petition, I am showing my support for a more child-centred and play-based approach to learning in Key Stage 1.

-- As a mother of a 2-year-old, I am passionate about ensuring that children have the best possible start in life.
-I am already thinking about my child's future educational journey and hope that by the time they reach Key Stage 1, a more play-based approach will be embedded in schools.
+As a carer of a 2-year-old, I am passionate about ensuring that children have the best possible start in life.
+I am already thinking about their future educational journey and hope that by the time they reach Key Stage 1, a more play-based approach will be embedded in schools.

-- As a mother of a son who started Reception in 2024, I have already seen the importance of a nurturing and play-based environment in the early years of education.
+As a father of a son who started Reception in September, I have already seen the importance of a nurturing and play-based environment in the early years of education.
 I believe that this approach should continue into Key Stage 1 to support children's ongoing development and love of learning.

-- As a mother of two young children, I am deeply concerned about the approach to learning in our schools.
-My eldest son was due to start Reception in September, but we have made the difficult decision to defer his entry by a year due to concerns that he would not thrive in a non-play-based environment.
-As a child who loves to learn through play, I worry that the current approach to Key Stage 1 would stifle his natural curiosity and creativity.
+As a parent of two young children, I am deeply concerned about the approach to learning in our schools.
+My eldest was due to start Reception in September, but we have made the difficult decision to defer their entry by a year due to concerns that they would not thrive in a non-play-based environment.
+As a child who loves to learn through play, I worry that the current approach to Key Stage 1 would stifle their natural curiosity and creativity.
 My youngest child is currently 2 years old, and I am already thinking about their future educational journey.
 I hope that by the time they reach Key Stage 1, a more play-based approach will be embedded in schools.

-- As a mother of two young girls, I am excited but also concerned about the transition to school for my eldest child, who is starting Reception in September.
-I want her to have the best possible start to her educational journey and believe that a play-based approach would be beneficial for her development.
-My youngest child is currently 2 years old, and I am already thinking about her future educational journey.
-I hope that by the time she reaches Key Stage 1, a more play-based approach will be embedded in schools.
+As a grandparent of two young children, I am excited but also concerned about the transition to school for my eldest grandchild, who is starting Reception in September.
+I want them to have the best possible start to their educational journey and believe that a play-based approach would be beneficial for their development.
+My youngest grandchild is currently 2 years old, and I am already thinking about their future educational journey.
+I hope that by the time they reach Key Stage 1, a more play-based approach will be embedded in schools.

-- As a mother of two children, I am fortunate to see the benefits of a play-based approach to learning firsthand.
-My son is currently in Year 1 and is lucky to be attending a school that continues to prioritise play-based learning throughout Key Stage 1.
+As a father of two children, I am fortunate to see the benefits of a play-based approach to learning firsthand.
+My eldest is currently in Year 1 and is lucky to be attending a school that continues to prioritise play-based learning throughout Key Stage 1.
 I have been impressed by the school's exemplary approach and the positive impact it has had on my child's love of learning.
-My daughter is due to start Reception at the same school next September, and I am excited to see her benefit from the same approach.
+My youngest is due to start Reception at the same school next September, and I am excited to see them benefit from the same approach.

 Back to blog